How to Live Frugally on One Income in 2022

 - Gifts

-Before you hire help, YouTube it first or do a quick research online.
+Before you hire help, YouTube the task first or do some quick research online.
 You’ll be surprised to find lots of how-to videos and articles online that will walk you through DIYing or fixing things.

 You will not only save money but also learn skills!